 How does the tax break work?

-Let’s say you have $70,000 of earned income in 2021.
+Let’s say you have $70,000 of earned income in 2023.
 You make a $20,000 RRSP contribution.
-You will only have to pay tax on $50,000.
+You will only have to pay income tax on $50,000.
 The RRSP contribution reduces your taxable income for the year.
 In that scenario you will generate a tax refund.
-That would mean that you paid too much in taxes in 2021, so the government will cut you a cheque.
+That would mean that you paid too much in taxes during the year in 2023, so the government will cut you a cheque.

 You might then direct that tax return to your RRSP.
 You might invest the refund in a Tax Free Savings Account.